bjork-dev/ngx-autocomplete/README.md

 ## [Demo](https://bjorkdev.github.io/ngx-autocomplete)

 # Overview
 This library provides a directive that can turn any input field into an autocomplete field.
-No external dependencies.

 # Pre-release limitations
 - Only supports string arrays as input.
 Objects will be supported in the future.